 PATIENT CARE: Provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health EPO 1 Performs history and physical, demonstrates clinical reasoning and judgment, and incorporates guidance for health promotion and wellness.
 KNOWLEDGE FOR PRACTICE: Demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences and the application of this knowledge to patient care EPO 2 Applies scientific and clinical knowledge to explain the normal and abnormal function of organ systems across the lifespan, mechanisms of disease, and the mechanisms and rationale of clinical diagnostic tests and therapeutic interventions.
 Applies knowledge of biostatistics and epidemiology to identify health problems and risk factors for patients and populations.
 EPO 3 PRACTICE-BASED LEARNING AND IMPROVEMENT: Demonstrate reflective practice for life-long learning and improvement of patient care through continuous self-evaluation, evaluation of one's care of patients, and appraisal and assimilation scientific evidence Demonstrates reflective practice and commitment to personal growth and improvement.
 Utilizes information resources to locate and appraise evidence to guide clinical decisions.
 INTERPERSONAL AND COMMUNICATION SKILLS: Demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and other health professionals EPO 4 Communicates effectively with patients, families, health professionals, health agencies, and the public across a wide range of socioeconomic and cultural backgrounds.
 Manages patient and family values, goals, and preferences.
 Demonstrates sensitivity, honesty, and compassion in interpersonal interactions, including in difficult situations.
 Delivers organized and accurate presentations.
 PROFESSIONAL IDENTITY FORMATION: Demonstrate a commitment to personal and professional growth, and to carrying out professional responsibilities, adherence to ethical principles, and respect for codes of conduct EPO 5 Demonstrates professional behavior and respect for all.
 Acknowledges differences in values and beliefs, and demonstrates willingness to critically analyze one's own personal views.
 Demonstrates honesty and integrity in all activities.
 Performs tasks and responsibilities in a timely manner.
 Takes responsibility for lapses in professionalism.
 Participates in developmental coaching to develop values, mission, goals, and career exploration.
 SYSTEMS-BASED PRACTICE: Demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care EPO 6 Participates in identifying system errors and potential systems solutions.
 Incorporates considerations of cost awareness and risk-benefit analysis in patient and/or population care.
 Demonstrates skill in team building and leadership.
 Identifies key elements for safe and effective transitions of care.
 Describes how components of a complex health care system are interrelated and how they impact patient care.
 FSU COM MISSION: Demonstrate knowledge of the structural, systems, and personal contributors to the social determinants of health and health equity, especially in elder, rural, minority and underserved populations EPO 7 Identifies social determinants of health and how they create opportunities for and barriers to wellness for underserved populations.
 Identifies opportunities for physicians to partner with community resources to improve individual and population health.
 Explains the process of community health assessment to improve population health status.
-Applies the geriatric principles of care, and identifies the systems and social contributors to the well-being of older adult populations.
-Identifies the social, cultural, and systems factors associated with the health status of rural populations.
-Identifies factors contributing to racial and social justice in medicine.
-Demonstrates knowledge of the ways intersectionality, implicit and explicit bias relate to clinical decisions and quality care.
+Applies the geriatric principles of care and identifies the systems and social contributors to the well-being of older adult populations.